JetBrains/guide/site/python/tips/angular-template-completion/index.md

 Autocomplete is wonderful, except when it gives tons of choices.
 You have to stop, sort through a long list, and find the right context for a variable name.
 But it shouldn't have to be a speedbump...there is a logical path back to the loop variable, then the array being looped through, back to the component connected to the template, and finally the interface supporting the shape of that data type.

-WebStorm, and thus PyCharm Professional, can follow that path and offer autocomplete suggestions with the best choices for that context listed first.
+WebStorm, and thus PyCharm, can follow that path and offer autocomplete suggestions with the best choices for that context listed first.